You are viewing a story from harrypotterfanfiction.com

 Then he says, “I didn’t mean to leave, I just figured, well, you were asleep, and didn’t want to have an awkward morning.
 Bit ironic now, isn’t it?”

 My jaw has dropped.

 “Because...we’re having an awkward morning anyway...”

-“Really?”
-An indignant scoff escapes me and I am actually shouting now, “You told me your name was Viktor Krum!”
-I count off on my fingers his list of atrocities from the night before, “And then you pissed all over the girls’ loo, not to mention threw up in it, and then you kissed me, and then you punched a guy out!”
+“I’m not the ‘girl from last night,’ I’m the barkeep who kicked you and your ridiculous friends out!”
+I begin to count his list of atrocities on my fingers, “You told me your name was Viktor Krum!
+And then you pissed all over the girls’ loo, not to mention threw up in it, and then you kissed me, and then you punched a guy out!”

 Wood puts a hand over his face in humiliation.
-“So,” he mutters.
-“I really did all that?”
+“So,” he mutters, “I really did all that?”